 “I see a [

-Sadly, most of the messages that God gave to Jeremiah to share to His people were not of tidings—but of destruction.
+Sadly, most of the messages that God gave to Jeremiah to share with His people were not of tidings—but of destruction.
 For generations, the Israelites had ignored God, and instead bowed their heads to idols, worshiped the temple and their nation, and gluttonized themselves in sin.
-God chose Jeremiah to deliver His messages to His people to warn them of the upcoming enslavement from Babylon for seventy years, and to plead them to repent—but the people ignored their God and His prophet.
+God chose Jeremiah to deliver His messages to His people, to warn them of the upcoming enslavement from Babylon for seventy years, and to plead them to repent, repent, repent!—but the people ignored their God and His prophet.

-Not only was Jeremiah ignored, but he suffered in the name of His God: he was beaten, mocked, placed in the stocks, banned from entering the temple, imprisoned, thrown into a well filled with mud, and had many plots against him to kill him.
+Not only was Jeremiah ignored, but he suffered in the name of His God: he was branded a traitor, beaten, mocked, placed in the stocks, banned from entering the temple, imprisoned, thrown into a well filled with mud, and had many plots planned against him to kill him (even by those in his hometown).
 God also told Jeremiah not to have a wife nor children, and he was constantly surrounded by those who disliked him, who were waiting for him to mess up, and who were unholy—freely living in a life of sin.
 His life was so hard, that Jeremiah once said to God:

 “Cursed be the day I was born!